-For reasons linked to running dynamics that are partially described also in , the torque limit was set to $M{lim}$ =4000 Nm as shown in Fig. 7.
+For reasons linked to running dynamics that are partially described also in [4], the torque limit was set to M{lim} =4000 Nm as shown in Fig. 5.
 With this selection the limiter never intervenes for $f \le 0.22$ (i.e. standard case for the majority of service conditions) while intervenes in curves of radius R < 2000 m for other adhesion limit values.
 It is clear that its effect will be larger the higher the adhesion limit found in the curve.

-Full protection can never be achieved, as the torque is not totally cancelled; Fig. 7 shows therefore the points were a reduction in the transmitted torque (i.e. the reduction of the longitudinal forces) is greater than 33%.
-In some extreme situations (front wheelset f=0.6, $R=548\div1000$ m; rear wheelset

-$f=0.5\div0.6$ , R=300 m), the reduction in the maximum torque reaches approximately 60%.
+Full protection can never be achieved, as the torque is not totally canceled.
+This should be seen as a positive feature, as it leaves some steering capability of the wheelset that would be lost in case of the use of "fully disengaging" torque limiters.
+Fig. 5 shows the points (highlighted by red circles) were a reduction in the transmitted torque (i.e. the reduction of the longitudinal forces) is greater than 33%.
+In some extreme situations (front wheelset f=0.60, R=548 \div 1000 m; rear wheelset f=0.50 \div 0.60, R=300 m), the reduction in the maximum torque reaches approximately 60%.
+These cases are those in which the maximum rail damage normally occur.